Jayanta Sadhu

 About Me

 👋 Hi I'm Jayanta.
 I'm a learner and aspiring researcher.
-My interest lies in the fields of Natural Language Processing (NLP), AI Fairness, Trustworthy ML and Efficient ML.
-My current career goal is to pursue a Ph.D. in my field of interest.
+My interest lies in the fields of Natural Language Processing (NLP), AI Fairness, Responsible AI and Interpretability of AI.
+I am currently pursuing my Ph.D. at the University of Utah.

-💼 I am currently a Machine Learning Engineer @ IQVIA.
+💼 I was previously a Machine Learning Engineer @ IQVIA.

 📜 I've been the first author of 3 research papers on Bias and Fairness.
 Our paper titled "An Empirical Study on the Characteristics of Bias upon Context Length Variation for Bangla" has been accepted at the findings section of the 64th Conference of Computational Linguistics (ACL'2024).
 Other two works of mine are on Emotion and Social Biases in LLM Responses for Bangla Language.
 Among these, one paper titled "An Empirical Study of Gendered Stereotypes in Emotional Attributes for Bangla in Multilingual Large Language Models" has been accepted in the 5th Workshop on Gender Bias in Natural Language Processing at ACL 2024!
 Please refer to my research section for more details.